Table of Contents

-UChicagoGRAD posts the FLAS applications and instructions each year (http://grad.uchicago.edu/grad_fellowships_funding/featured_fellowships/), publicizes FLAS through various University channels, and schedules FLAS orientation sessions for interested students.
-Jessica Smith, Assistant Director of Fellowships, is often the first point of contact for questions about the application process.
+UChicagoGRAD posts the FLAS applications and instructions each year (https://grad.uchicago.edu/fellowship/foreign-language-area-studies-flas-summer-and-academic-year-fellowships), publicizes FLAS through various University channels, and schedules FLAS orientation sessions for interested students.
+Beth Powers, UChicago GRAD FLAS coordinator, is often the first point of contact for questions about the application process.
 She refers applicants to the appropriate area studies center for content-specific questions.

 The Deans of Students offices collect the completed applications and distribute them, with any additional supporting documents, to the area centers; vet the applications to make sure applicants meet the eligibility requirements; notify students of the selection committee decisions (students then accept/decline awards by notifying the Dean of Students); monitor students’ progress through the academic year to make sure students remain in good academic standing; and work with the area studies centers to ensure that each FLAS Fellow completes the requirements of the award.
 The Deans of Students offices regularly refer questions to the area centers.

--For some students, it will be easy to identify a course with focus on the region of the world that corresponds to the FLAS language.
+- For some students, it will be easy to identify a course with a focus on the region of the world that corresponds to the FLAS language.

 APPROVAL FOR AN INDEPENDENT STUDY TO FULFILL FLAS REQUIREMENTS